wjdittmar/medicalRecord/README.md

 - Showcase ability to utilize version control (Git)
 - Demonstrate basic user management using token-based authentication
 - Demonstrate use of the reactQuery library
+- Demonstrate ability to develop a Node.js backend to authenticate and interact with the Epic FHIR API, leveraging OAuth 2.0 for secure access token retrieval and patient data querying

 ## Todo: